Malaysia Federal Route 257

-Jalan Lencongan Barat or Sungai Petani Western Bypass, Federal Route 257, is a major highway bypass in Sungai Petani, Kedah, Malaysia.
+Federal Route 257, Jalan Lencongan Barat or Sungai Petani Western Bypass, is a major highway bypass in Sungai Petani, Kedah, Malaysia.
 The Kilometre Zero of the Federal Route 257 is located at Sungai Petani South.

 History

 In 2013, the highway was gazetted as Federal Route 257.

 Features

 At most sections, the Federal Route 257 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

 Federal Route 257 acted as bypass of Sungai Petani.